TheRealFREDP3D/Qwen-Web-Bridge/README.md

 ---

+## ⚙️ Configuration

+- `qwen-proxy.enableScreenshots` (boolean, default: false):
+  - If enabled, the extension will capture screenshots at key browser automation steps (e.g., after navigation, before submitting a message).
+  - Only the 20 most recent screenshots are retained; older screenshots are deleted automatically.
+  - Useful for debugging, but can consume disk space if left enabled.
+  - Recommended to keep disabled in CI or production environments.
+- All logs from QwenClient now appear in the VSCode Output panel under "QwenClient Output" (View → Output → QwenClient Output).

+---

+## 🧪 Testing

+- Unit tests for QwenClient now mock Puppeteer browser and page methods to simulate errors and edge cases, improving reliability and speed.
+- Screenshot retention policy: only the 20 most recent screenshots are kept; older ones are deleted automatically.

+---

 ## ⚠️ Considerations

 - Ensure you comply with the Terms of Service of any AI platform you interact with.